-The CO shall undertake efforts to informally resolve and investigate the charges.
+A Compliance Officer shall undertake efforts to informally resolve and investigate the charges.
 This process is limited to 30 days.
-If a resolution is reached, the CO shall draft a Settlement Agreement to be signed by the alleged victim/complainant and the alleged offender.
-The CO shall monitor the situation to insure that the resolution is properly implemented and maintain records.
+If a resolution is reached, a Compliance Officer shall draft a Settlement Agreement to be signed by the complainant and the alleged offender.
+A Compliance Officer shall monitor the situation to insure that the resolution is properly implemented and maintain records.